ckipp01/be-scala-talk/presentation.md

 - In Scala 2, this is added as a compiler plugin to your build so when your build server compiles your code, it produces semanticDB
-- In Scala 3, the compile as the ability to nativity be told to produce semanticDB if asked to.
+- In Scala 3, the compiler has the ability to nativity be told to produce semanticDB if asked to.
 - Metals utilizes this for code navigation, plus some other goodies